 - 3. Citizen of the Year.
 The Citizen of the Year is an annual tradition of recognizing an individual or group ("honoree") who is otherwise unrecognized for his/her/their contributions to making the Mercer Island community a great place to live and work.
 The honoree shall be selected based on the following criteria: - a.
 Significant service accomplishments within the past year; - b.
 The quality, scale, and duration of the benefits to the community resulting from the accomplishments; - c.
 The amount of time and energy devoted to the community beyond the scope of normal responsibilities; - d.
-The nature of the challenges faced and overcome by the honoree; and - e.
+The nature of the challenges faced and overcome by the honoree; and e.
 The extent of previous recognition received by the honoree (e.g., the nominee is an "unsung hero").

-Councilmembers will make nominations and select an honoree at the annual City Council Planning Session.
+Councilmembers will make nominations and select an honoree at the annual City Council Planning Session or a Regular Meeting.
 Councilmembers or candidates for councilmember, are not eligible for nomination.
 The honoree(s) will be recognized at a City Council Meeting and a framed photo of the honoree is hung in the City Council Chambers lobby to commemorate this distinction.

 - F. City Manager Report.
-In an effort to keep the City Council and public informed of City business, the City Manager may provide an oral report, make comments, extend compliments, express concerns, or make announcements concerning any topic during this time. - G. Appearances (Public Comment).
+In an effort to To keep the City Council and the public informed of City business, the City Manager may provide an oral report, make comments, extend compliments, express concerns, or make announcements concerning any topic during this time. - G. Appearances (Public Comment).
 During the Appearances section of the regular meeting agenda, members of the audience are invited to address the City Council regarding any matter, except items before the City Council requiring a public hearing, any quasi-judicial matters, or campaign-related matters.
-Each person wishing to address the City Council should sign-up on the available form.
-When his or her name is called, the speaker will step up to the podium, give their name for the record, and shall limit their comments to three (3) minutes.
+Each person wishing to address the City Council should sign-up on the available form available in the Council Chambers or, if addressing the City Council remotely, register with the City Clerk by 4 pm on the day of the City Council meeting.
+When his or her the speaker's name is called, the speaker will step up to the podium, give their name for the record, and shall limit their comments to three (3) minutes.
 No speaker may convey or donate his or her time for speaking to another speaker.
 The Mayor may grant additional time for citizen comments.
-The Mayor may allow citizens to comment on individual agenda items at times during any regularly scheduled City Council meeting other than the regularly scheduled Appearances period.
+The Mayor may allow citizens speakers to comment on individual agenda items at times during any regularly scheduled City Council meeting other than the regularly scheduled Appearances period.